IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 The LLC, with the involvement of the community, shall conduct and complete an assessment of the structure, processes, and operation of the IASA2 and LLC.
 This should be presented to the community after a period of roughly three years of operation.
 The assessment may potentially include recommendations for improvements or changes in the IASA2 and/or LLC.

+# Security Considerations

+This document describes the structure of the IETF's administrative support activity, version 2.
+It introduces no security considerations for the Internet.

+# IANA Considerations

+This document has no IANA considerations in the traditional sense.
+However, some of the information in this document may affect how the IETF standards process interfaces with the IANA, so the IANA may be interested in the contents.

 # Acknowledgments

-Thanks to Jari Arkko, Richard Barnes, Alissa Cooper, Sean Turner and the IASA2 Working Group for discussions of possible structures, and to the attorneys of Morgan Lewis and Brad Biddle for legal advice.
+Thanks to Jari Arkko, Richard Barnes, Brian E Carpenter, Alissa Cooper, John C Klensin, Bob Hinden, Jon Peterson, Sean Turner and the IASA2 Working Group for discussions of possible structures, and to the attorneys of Morgan Lewis and Brad Biddle for legal advice.